nimh-mbdu/patient_database/README.md

 # Scripts to update the MBDU databases
 ---
+### Author:
+Georgia O'Callaghan
+---
-## Location of repository on the server: string-mbd/Database/Database_Scripts_Github/
+## Location of repository on the server:
+string-mbd/Database/Database_Scripts_Github/
 ---
 ## Description of scripts:
 1. Master code needed to set up environmental variables & directories: